 You can agree with your employer to ‘cash out’ either the whole or part of an accrued long service leave entitlement.
 Any such agreement must be recorded in writing and signed by both parties.

 An entitlement to long service leave only arises when your service is continuous.

-Any period of annual leave, long service leave, sick leave (whether paid or unpaid) and workers compensation will count as service and not break continuity of service.
-This is also the case for any absence in accordance with a contract of service (e.g. a pre-determined business shut down), or if you are an apprentice re-employed by the same employer within 12 months of completing an apprenticeship.
+Any period of annual leave, long service leave, paid or unpaid sick leave and workers compensation will count as service and not break continuity of service.
+This is also the case for any absence in accordance with a contract of service, such as a pre-determined business shut down, or if you are an apprentice re-employed by the same employer within 12 months of completing an apprenticeship.

 Your continuity of service is also not affected by unpaid parental leave or any other unpaid absence, however these breaks from work are not to be taken into account in calculating your period of service with the employer.